 Tilling Weeds in Sunflowers

 Tilling between rows is a good option due to the fact that sunflowers can stand up well to mechanical methods of tilling.
 For ideal weed control in sunflowers using the tilling method, till once before the seedlings come up out of the ground, about one week after they are planted.
 Then till one to three more times after the seedling have emerged but before they are tall enough to shade the weeds out on their own.
-Once the sunflowers have fully established themselves, spot hoeing or flame scorching of weeds can be used.
+Once the sunflowers have fully established themselves, you can do spot hoeing or flame scorching.

 Weed Killers Safe for Sunflowers